 Distance needed is used instead of distance covered, which measures the ground a fielder covers from the point the ball is struck to the time the play is made, to prevent fielders from receiving additional credit for taking longer-than-necessary routes to the ball.
 Meanwhile, opportunity time is calculated from the point the ball leaves the pitcher's hand (rather than when the batter makes contact) to credit instances in which a fielder adjusts his position based on where the catcher sets up or what type of pitch is called.

-Note: Catch Probability is not available for infielders and does not account for the direction of an outfielder's route or the extra difficulty of plays made at or near the wall.
-However, all of these factors may become incorporated in future updates of the model.
+Note: Catch Probability is not available for infielders and does not account for the extra difficulty of plays made at or near the wall.
+However, these factors may become incorporated in future updates of the model.

 Why it's useful